RESEARCH

 • Fill out this form if you are interested in participating in future online (and/or in-person) studies about autism!

 Beginning about 2016, the Jaswal Lab (formerly the Child Language & Learning Lab) shifted its primary focus toward projects related to autism.
-We continue to conduct studies involving social cognition in typically developing children, but these projects now represent a secondary area of interest.
+Prof. Jaswal no longer admits graduate students whose primary interest is in social cognition in typically developing children.

 Autism Projects